 Free, hour-long screening and discussion

-Media Burn and the Department of Cinema and Media Studies at the University of Chicago present our next entry in the free series Virtual Talks with Video Activists.
-This screening/discussion will feature filmmaker and film scholar Julia Lesage, and will be moderated by film scholar Salomé Skivirsky.
+Media Burn and the Department of Cinema and Media Studies at the University of Chicago presented our next entry in the free series Virtual Talks with Video Activists.
+This screening/discussion featured filmmaker and film scholar Julia Lesage, and was moderated by film scholar Salomé Skivirsky.

 The Sandinista Revolution in 1979 and the years following were filmed by many solidarity workers traveling to and living in Nicaragua.
 However, after that period ended in 1990, much of the US interest in video about Nicaragua declined.
 Invited to teach video production to young artists in a workshop in the Sandinista labor union, Julia Lesage made three visits in 1981, 1984, and 1987, living there for months at a time.
 For her, it was an utopian moment, sharing young videomakers’ aspirations and dreams for a better life.
-At this event, she will screen and discuss her short experimental video, Lamento.
-Click here to register now!
+At this event, she screened and discussed her short experimental video, Lamento.

 (1986, 12 min, black and white, Spanish with English subtitles.
 Camera, Chuck Kleinhans.
 Image processing, editing, direction, Julia Lesage)